Scaling Distributed Machine Learning with In-Network Aggregation

 We analyze the performance of SwitchML using standard benchmarks on popular DNNs in PyTorch and TensorFlow.
 The figure below shows the training performance speedup compared to using the NCCL library with a 100 Gbps network.
 Overall, SwitchML accelerates training by up to 5.55×.
 As expected, different models benefit from in-network aggregation differently, depending on how network-bound they are.

-This project is a collaboration with colleagues at Microsoft Research, University of Washington and Barefoot Networks (now Intel).
+This project is a collaboration with colleagues at Microsoft Research, University of Washington and the Barefoot Networks division at Intel.
+We are grateful to Intel for hardware donations and Huawei for a in-kind gift to support this research.